dunossauro/MapReduceLib/docs.md

 `hadoop_sbin = <your_dir>`

-Using Hadoop class you can use their methods, like direct interactions with Bash in python or Spark Terminal
+Using Hadoop class you can use their methods, like direct interactions with Bash in python or pySpark Terminal

 ```
 from mapreducelib import Hadoop